 - Following the Prime Minster’s announcement of a second national lockdown, the FCA indicated its intention to extend the availability of payment deferrals.
 On 17 November 2020, the FCA published updated Payment Deferrals Guidance setting out the enhanced support lenders are expected to provide to mortgage borrowers experiencing payment difficulties related to coronavirus.
 Borrowers will be able to access payment deferrals up to a maximum of 6 months and have until 31 March 2021 to apply for an initial or a further payment deferral.
 All payment holdays must end by 31 July 2021.

-- To protect homeowners from repossession, the FCA announced a moratorium on lender repossession until 31 October 2020.
-The FCA has subsequently confirmed that there will be a moratorium on the enforcement of lender repossession until 31 January 2021, except for in exceptional cases (such as a borrower requesting proceedings continue).
+- To protect homeowners from repossession, the FCA has confirmed that a moratorium on the enforcement of lender repossession will remain in place until 1 April 2021, except for in exceptional cases, such as a borrower requesting proceedings continue.

 - The FCA has also published Tailored Support Guidance setting out how firms should provide tailored support to mortgage borrowers who have taken six month’s mortgage holiday and continue to face ongoing financial difficulties due to coronavirus.
 The FCA expects lenders to exercise appropriate tolerance (forbearance) where this is in a customer’s interest, taking into account their individual circumstances.

 - On 9 June 2020, the Government announced an additional £37.8 million funding for debt advice providers, bringing the total to £102 million in 2020/21.